power. water. remediation.

 The potential economic and operational implications of this approach have generated considerable interest among municipalities, industrial operators, developers, and infrastructure investors.

-The illustration is a snapshot of how integrated approaches can simplify infrastructure and reduce operational complexity and costs.
+The illustration provides a simplified example of how integrated systems can reduce operational complexity and improve overall project economics.

 6 • Tech Integration